-All sampling and analyses performed in accordance with this Waste Analysis Plan will, at a minimum, achieve all performance specifications specified in the equivalent SW-846 methods and Tables 4-7, as appropriate.
+All sampling and analyses performed in accordance with this Waste Analysis Plan will, at a minimum, achieve all performance specifications specified in the referenced test methods.
 Records of specific analytical methods utilized from SW-846 or standard facility operating methods and procedures and appropriate QA/QC documentation will be maintained at RFAAP with the results of all analyses.

-II.B.7 Chemical and Physical Analyses [40 CFR 270.14(b)(2) and 264.13(a)]
+II.B.7 Chemical and Physical Analyses [40 CFR §270.14(b)(2) and §264.13(a)]